 Primary research can be carried out in many ways, but should always be done according to the principles of scientific methods.
 Here are some methods used in primary research by researchers, students and organisations:

-This is a popular qualitative data collection approach that is used in primary research to gather information by both online and offline questionnaires.
+This is a popular qualitative data collection approach that is used in primary research to gather information through both online and offline questionnaires.
 These questions tend to discover people’s opinions, behaviour and attitudes towards a particular topic and phenomenon.
-Questions can be both close-ended and open-ended, depending on the nature of the research.
+Questions can be both closed-ended and open-ended, depending on the nature of the research.

-It is important to understand how to conduct surveys and it is recommended that the surveys must not be lengthy as many individuals have limited attention spans, and can get bored.
+It is important to understand how to conduct surveys, and it is recommended that the surveys not be lengthy, as many individuals have limited attention spans and can get bored.
 Moreover, each question must be comprehensive, error-free and not give way to observer bias.

 There are three main types of interviews conducted during research:

 This primary research method involves observing people, a phenomenon or variables that are under study.
-There is no direct interaction between the researcher and the person being observed, and the researcher makes notes of the observations he makes.
+There is no direct interaction between the researcher and the person being observed, and the researcher makes notes of the observations they make.
 These observations can be carried out by a camera or a trained observer.
 It helps catch the genuine reactions of the subject.

 Here are three types of observations used in research: